-One or two staff in the lab are designated to be responsible for ordering laboratory supplies and reagents (currently Nancy Carey is in charge of ordering).
-Items in need of ordering should be recorded on the clipboard located on bench in room 358 Stocking Hall AND also send requests to Nancy (nrs13) in an Excel spreadsheet as follows:
+One or two staff members in the lab are designated to be responsible for requesting stock laboratory supplies and reagents on a regular basis (currently Jordan Skeens and Maureen Gunderson).
+However, ALL lab members are responsible for requesting items to be ordered when they are running low and BEFORE they run out, so please anticipate your needs for materials, chemicals, and reagents to avoid rush orders.
+Items in need of ordering should be recorded on the clipboard located on the table in room 358 Stocking Hall and also sent to Nancy Carey (nrs13), who is in charge of ordering, in a mini Excel spreadsheet as below.
 Fill in all the information you have available and be sure to include your NAME.

-Date of Red q.
+Date of Req.
 Catalog No. Company Item or Service Size Quantity Comments Name